Sorry, you need to enable JavaScript to visit this website.

 Zoning for Alley Lotsdiagram of rowhomes in DC demonstrating that properties fronting streets are not alley dwellings while properties fronting alleys are

-The DC Office of Planning (OP), at the direction of the DC Zoning Commission, is studying potential amendments to the zoning regulations governing alley lots.
-Topics we are looking at include:
+The DC Office of Planning (OP), at the direction of the DC Zoning Commission and at the request of property owners, studied potential amendments to the zoning regulations governing alley lots.
+This included:

 • Minimum alley width necessary to create a new alley record lot